 This is very obscure, but I love following Stephen King’s Twitter account.
 He has such a strong presence on Twitter with his controversial views regarding American politics.
-Obviously, being a writer, you’d think he’d have a specific audience but through the power of Twitter – likes and retweets – he gets his tweets retweeted by millions – probably by people who don’t know who he is or have never read his books.
+Obviously, being a writer, you’d think he’d have a specific audience.
+But through the power of Twitter – likes and retweets – he gets his tweets retweeted by millions.
+Probably by people who don’t know who he is or have never read his books.
 Social media is available to everyone and gives everyone a voice on every topic.

 Give us an example of a social media campaign that you thought worked well.

 I think I would have to say the Times Up campaign – I’m not sure if it was a social media campaign as such but it was HUGE on social media.
 I think it was when all the actors and actresses were wearing black to support women who’d experienced sexual harassment in the workplace.
 It was all over social media and I think it’s so important for women to band together to support women all over the world who experience sexual harassment in the workplace.
 It happens in every job and is still a massive problem.
 It’s something that resonated with me and the sheer power of it was incredible!
 One day it didn’t exist and through the force of social media, within 24 hours it was everywhere – on every platform.
-Social media gives a voice to those seeking change in society – which is why it’s so important to campaigning and activism.
+Social media gives a voice to those seeking change in society – which is why campaigning and activism are so important.

 What have you learnt so far as a ‘Social Media Intern’

 Be confident and be yourself!
 Don’t worry – because it’s so nerve-wracking going from an educational environment to a work environment.
-Working yourself up and wasting your energy on being nervous is just energy you could be focussing on the work itself.
+Working yourself up and wasting your energy on being nervous is just energy you could be focusing on the work itself.
 I’d say confidence is key in an internship.